hypertrace/hypertrace-collector/receiver/jaegerreceiver/README.md

 # Jaeger Receiver

-*IMPORTANT:** This component is copied from https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/v0.60.0/receiver/jaegerreceiver and adapted to accept metadata from headers into the processing pipeline
+**IMPORTANT:** This component is copied from https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/v0.61.0/receiver/jaegerreceiver and adapted to accept metadata from headers into the processing pipeline.

 | Status                   |                   |
 | ------------------------ |-------------------|